 The courses consist of 50% single-track trail, 30% logging roads, and 20% dirt roads.
 The trail is well marked (painted blazes on trees, double blazes at turns) and clear of brambles.
 Perhaps the giant fungus of 2015 will return!

 Want to make a weekend of it?
-Come the day before with a tent and you can camp for free right by the start/finish at the primitive Hauck Hill campsite.
+Come the day before with a tent and you can camp for free by the start/finish at the primitive Hauck Hill campsite.
 Make sure to bring water.

 The Forest Frolic trail runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

-The races start and finish at the Hauck Hill campsite on Hauck Hill Road in Virgil, NY.
+Both distances start and finish at the Hauck Hill campsite on Hauck Hill Road in Virgil, NY.
 Navigate to the intersection of Hauck Hill Road and Bleck Road; the campsite is 0.4 miles down the rugged (dirt) side of Hauck Hill Road.
 Parking is allowed ONLY on the right side of the road as you head into the start.

 The 7K and 15K races start together at 9 AM.
 Please arrive at least 30 minutes prior to your race to pick up your bib.

 - Online registration is required and is open until 6:00 PM on July 30, the night before the race.
 (Check back soon for registration link.)
 The race is limited to the first 175 registrants.